osm-without-borders/cosmogony/README.md

 ### Get data
 :construction: We may provide direct data download in the future.
 For now, you have to extract your geographic regions by yourself :construction:

+### Create data
+You can build cosmogony to extract the regions on your own.
 #### Build
 You will need
 * rust (`curl https://sh.rustup.rs -sSf | sh`)
 * GEOS (`apt-get install libgeos-dev`)

+Clone this repo and update the git submodules (`git submodule update --init`)

 Then, build cosmogony: `cargo build --release`

+#### Run

 You can now grab some OSM pbf and extract your geographic zones:

-`./target/release/cosmogony -i /path/to/your/file.osm.pbf --libpostal /path/to/libpostal/rules/folder/ -o /path/for/output/file`
+`cargo run --release -- --libpostal ./libpostal/resources/boundaries/osm/ -i /path/to/your/file.osm.pbf -o /path/for/output/file`

-Check out cosmogony help for more options: `./target/release/cosmogony -h`
+Check out cosmogony help for more options: `cargo run --release -- -h`

 ### Use data
 :construction: In the future, we may provide tools to explore, debug and use the data.
 Please share your ideas and needs in the issues :construction: